The Rubinoos: 1970–1977: Formation and The Rubinoos

-Several 'high points' of the band's early career included: A performance at Bill Graham's Winterland Auditorium, September 24, 1974, on a bill with the Jefferson Starship.
-At this concert, the Rubinoos were joined on stage by Jonathan Richman, who danced to their version of The Archies' "Sugar, Sugar".
+One 'high point' of the band's early career included a performance at Bill Graham's Winterland Ballroom, September 24, 1974, on a bill with the Jefferson Starship.
+At this concert, the Rubinoos were joined on stage by Jonathan Richman, who danced to their version of the Archies' "Sugar, Sugar".
 This was greeted with intense booing and a pelting of unripe bananas by members of the audience.
-Having a number one single in Modesto, California, for 13 weeks.
-Having one of their concerts raffled off to a high school by Burger King.
-Appearing in Tiger Beat and 16 Magazine many times.
+Their closer "The Pepsi Generation Theme Song" provoked an even more hostile reaction from the crowd.
+However, the band was the first mentioned and main focus of all the reviews of the concert.

 In 1977, Beserkley released The Rubinoos, the group's eponymous debut album.
 It was well-reviewed and New York Rocker called it "The Best Pop Album of the Decade."
 The single, a cover of Tommy James' "I Think We're Alone Now," reached No. 45 on the Billboard Hot 100 becoming Beserkley's first hit.
 The group appeared on American Bandstand (live), So It Goes (by video) and Rolling Stone Magazine: The 10th Anniversary television special in which they were cast as a garage band, performed a tribute to the newly deceased Elvis Presley and morphed into claymation figures.
+Along with these accomplishments, The Rubinoos had a number one single in Modesto, California, for 13 weeks, one of their concerts was raffled off to a high school by Burger King, and they appeared in Tiger Beat and 16 Magazine many times.